ppipada/flexigpt-app/devsetup.md

 ## Backend only commands

-- Build and run the backend: `pnpm run gobackend:run`
+- Build and run the backend: `pnpm run run:gobackend`
 - Backend OpenAPI 3.1 docs should be visible at: `http://localhost:8080/docs`

 ## Wails commands

-- Build wails app and run it: `pnpm run wails:run`
+- Build wails app and run it: `pnpm run run:dev`
 - Debug console in the app is available via `Ctrl + Shift + F12`

-## Electron commands

-- Dev build and run: `pnpm run dev`
-- Prod build and run appimage: `pnpm run electron:run`
-- Inspect built electron package: `npx asar extract agentts/build/linux-unpacked/resources/app.asar ./asarex`